 K9HS Leaderboard Image for blog posts

 As a busy clinical practitioner, I used to feel there was rarely any time to think beyond my immediate moment to moment decision making.
-My clinic days would be full of assessments, treatments, calls to owners and bookings, note taking and then there was the disinfection and biosecurity for the centre and hydrotherapy suite.
+My clinic days would be full of assessments, treatments, calls to owners and bookings, team meetings, resource development, note taking and then there was the disinfection and biosecurity for the centre and hydrotherapy suite.

 Organising a time to think ahead and be proactive about my CPD plans and business management, was something I didn’t put in place formally for years.
-My reason was I felt I was just too busy!
-I spent most days firefighting, trying to achieve a work – life balance and rarely doing so.
+My reason was I felt I was just too busy and honestly, I spent most days firefighting, trying to achieve a work – life balance and rarely doing so.

 TOP TIP – Do not wait until you catch up with everything, to then decide to engage in formalised thinking time.
 You may have had experiences of a business closure, for example due to Covid restrictions or ill health, or a slow month with reduced referrals sparking a worry about meeting bills.
 This may force you to stop and think more deeply about your business, which is a reactive approach and to do with business survival.
-This is very different to “proactive thinking time!”
+This is very different to “proactive thinking time” which is productive and necessary for long term success, your own wellbeing and to being an effective practitioner, innovative clinical educator and efficient business manager.

 Successful canine therapy businesses require multi-dimensional skill sets.
-These include clinical skills dovetailed with great solution making skills, professional development and business management.
+These include clinical skills dovetailed with great solution making skills, professional development and productive and innovative healthcare business management.

-“Research shows to sustain business success in the long term, you need to establish and maintain a good work – life balance.”
+“To sustain business success in the long term, you need to establish and maintain a really good work – life balance.”

 Canine therapy is an art and a science and interlinks to your specific practice ethos.
 This integrative approach aims for your business to provide a consistently high quality health care service.